NakamotoFallacyMint/NakamotoFallacyMint/README.md

 - **If the token price falls below gas fee costs (reflection distribution costs), no one will mint tokens**, ensuring price protection.
 - **If profitability exceeds gas fee costs**, someone will pay the cost to mint tokens and distribute reflection payments to all holders.

+Warning: Due to the reflection feature, minting might not be possible at a single point within one block as we might exceed the gas limit per block.

 #### Dynamic Adjustment After Large Mint Events

 Following a large-scale mint (e.g., 100,000 wallets), rewards will be halved.
 To address this, the reflection distribution is incrementally reduced from 50% to 25%.
 This approach creates a balanced system where inverse correlation becomes possible, ensuring stability and fairness within the ecosystem.